glaucopater/javascript/matrixview/README.md

 === Matrix-like view ===

-* A concept made in javascript using random characters and colors
+* A visual concept made in html/javascript using random characters and colors